elixir-europe-training/ELIXIR-Training-SPLASH/pages/contribute/propose_resource.md

 * Make sure to follow the [style guide](style_guide) for formatting
 * Submit your pull request for review

 The editorial team will review your pull request and, once approved, merge it to include your resource in SPLASH.
+If you need assistance during this process, feel free to reach out to the [editorial team](mailto:training-splash@elixir-europe.org).

 ## Need help?